-On January 21, 2020, the Centers for Disease Control and Prevention (CDC) and Washington State Department of Health announced the first case of 2019 Novel Coronavirus (COVID-19) in the United States in Washington State.
+On January 21, 2020, the Centers for Disease Control and Prevention (CDC) and Washington State Department of Health announced the first case of the 2019 Novel Coronavirus (COVID-19) in the United States in Washington State.

 How is COVID-19 Spread?
 The novel coronavirus that causes COVID-19 is spreading from person to person and the number of cases detected in Washington, nationally, and in other countries is growing.

 The risk of COVID-19 is not connected to race, ethnicity or nationality.
 There is no known cure but a vaccine is now being distributed.
 Please share accurate information with others to keep rumors and misinformation from spreading.

 What is the current state of COVID-19?
 COVID-19 is officially a pandemic - affecting every country on the planet.
 During this time, your life may be disrupted in a variety of ways.
 Please socially distance and wear a mask to prevent the spread of COVID-19.
 Learn more at coronavirus.wa.gov.